 Long-term demand forecasting models will help farmers grow the right crops based on the forecast and the soil content.
 Several models around growing techniques and packaging practices can also help them accurately predict product yields and enhance their income.

-Once enough information is fed into the tech platform, it becomes easy to analyze how much produce can be generated from a particular region as well as the consumption pattern in surrounding regions to make a sound decision.
+Once enough information is fed into the tech platform, it becomes easy to analyse how much produce can be generated from a particular region as well as the consumption pattern in surrounding regions to make a sound decision.
 The same insights can then be shared with the farmers to make informed decisions.

 Automation for an uninterrupted supply chain